kyma-project/kyma/docs/monitoring/05-04-production-profile.md

 ## Use profiles

-The default and local profiles are installed by default during cluster and local installation respectively.
+The default and local profiles are installed automatically during cluster and local installation respectively.
 The production profile is a Helm override you can apply before Kyma installation or in the runtime.

-### Use production profile
+### Production profile

 You can deploy a Kyma cluster with Monitoring configured to use the production profile, or add the configuration in the runtime.
 Follow these steps: